 Participants must have a post-graduate degree in Counseling, Psychology, or Social Work and Professional Licensure in their state of practice.*

-The RFPT certificate has rolling admission and applications will be reviewed as seats are available.
+After July 17, applications can be submitted on a rolling basis until August 21.
 Visit our Apply page to learn more about the application process and to connect with our Enrollment Team.

 *Waivers are available for clinicians with Associate Licenses with a minimum of 3-5 years of experience.

 “Working on this project has deepened and rekindled my passion for and belief in the profoundly transformative impact of practicing from this orientation.
 It is a way of practicing that is both generative and creative in its essence and is relatively rare. ”Bryan Nixon, LPC